Nerwyn/service-call-tile-feature/README.md

 ## Example 6

 A better looking temperature spinbox with hold on repeat, tile color, and an icon and label.
-Also an XKCD button that opens a different commic based on how long you hold it using momentary button mode.
+Also an XKCD button that opens a different comic based on how long you hold it using momentary button mode.

 ```yaml
 features: